Nadine Dorries clobbers the BBC

 at 01:59:38 PM »

-Bill you need to go and the football loan rules before involving yourself in politics
+Bill you need to go and learn the football loan rules before involving yourself in politics

 Logged